Christopher George: Military service

-During the Korean War, George skippered a Marine Corps crash boat, and served as gunner aboard the type of rescue aircraft used to fly wounded out of Korea.
+During the Korean War, George commanded a Marine Corps crash boat, and served as gunner aboard the type of rescue aircraft used to fly wounded out of Korea.
 He completed a three-year enlistment with the Marines and stayed for an additional year, before requesting an honorable discharge and returning home to Miami.
 He left active service on August 29, 1952.

 After that, as a sergeant in the Marine Corps Reserves, he joined Marine Fighter Squadron 142 (VMF-142) of the Marine Air Reserve Training Command, Marine Corps Air Station Miami, Florida.
 He also served in the 4th Supply Company, in Stockton, California.
 Finally, he reverted to inactive reserve status and was assigned to Headquarters, 6th MCR&RD (Marine Corps Reserve and Recruiting District), Atlanta, Georgia, until completing his enlisted service and receiving a discharge on September 3, 1956.

 While in the Marine Corps, his superior officers encouraged him to apply for flight school and a commission; instead, he chose to receive a discharge so he could return to school.
 He passed a high school equivalency exam.

 During the summer of 1976, he appeared in a recruiting film made for the Marine Corps Air Reserve.
 On May 5, 2009, the Marine Corps flew a flag over the Iwo Jima Memorial in honor of his service in the Corps.